Food drive honors young Muslims shot and killed in 2015

 Sadi is happy to see the diverse group of volunteers willing to spend part of their Saturday encouraging others to support this charity.

-He said participants include "the NC State School of Design, where Razan was a student, Pullen Memorial Baptist Church, and the Raleigh-Cary Jewish Federation," several young Scouts, and advocates for stronger laws regulating guns.
+He said participants include "the NC State School of Design, where Razan was a student, Pullen Memorial Baptist Church, and Raleigh-Cary Jewish Family Services," several young Scouts, and advocates for stronger laws regulating guns.

 They're motivated to really make a difference in 2018, with everyone affected by the recent massacre in Florida on the minds of many participants in Raleigh.